hiteshgarg123/IBM-Hack-Challenge-2020/README.md

 ### Working of the App

 - Users will choose the source and destination location in the app.
-- They will be presented with different transport options like BUSES and TRAINS ( TO be implemented ).
+- They will be presented with different transport options like BUSES and TRAINS ( To be implemented ).
 - Users will see the list of BUSES connecting source and destination through different routes.
 - They can choose the BUS as per their convenience.
 - After choosing the BUS they will be presented with the Route Map of that BUS.